Christoph Schönborn: Views

-Schönborn has been described as a "conciliatory pragmatist who is open to dialogue."
+Schönborn has been described as a "conciliatory pragmatist who is open to dialogue".

 On 1 December 2018, he allowed a controversial rock performance to take place in St. Stephen Cathedral to raise money for HIV patients.
 The event was held to benefit the Brotherhood of Blessed Gérard, a hospice in South Africa run by the Sovereign Military Order of Malta for people dying of AIDS.
-In the previous year, Cardinal Schönborn, the Order of Malta, and Gery Keszler's LGBT Life Ball organized a Mass to remember World Aids Day.
+The previous year, Schönborn, the Order of Malta, and Gery Keszler's LGBT Life Ball organized a Mass to remember World Aids Day.
 Conchita Wurst was invited to speak in that occasion.

 Interfaith dialogue

 Schönborn is a member of the Elijah Interfaith Institute Board of World Religious Leaders.

 In May 2017, Schönborn published an approbation in regards to the Orthodox Rabbinic Statement on Christianity entitled To Do the Will of Our Father in Heaven: Toward a Partnership between Jews and Christians which was published two years beforehand by the Israel-based Center for Jewish–Christian Understanding and Cooperation (CJCUC).